Rakshitha200427/Student-Management-System/README.md

 - Search & Report Generation

 ## 📌 Status:
 This project was completed as part of an academic course.
-Code is currently unavailable but will be uploaded soon.
+Full working code is available in this repository.

 ## 👩‍💻 Developed By:
 Rakshitha GL